Enabling CloudWatch Monitoring

 cloudwatch:* to the IAM policy permission.
-New installations (since that date) will have it by default.
+Installations completed after November, 2015 will have it enabled by default.
 Prior installations may require modifications.
-The actual mechanism for change depends on how they installed it, e.g. using Terraform/CloudFormation or manual.
-The new recommended IAM policy is at https://enterprise-docs.circleci.com/assets/aws/circleci-iam-policy.json.
+The actual mechanism for change depends on how it was installed, for example using Terraform/CloudFormation or manually.
+Refer to the best practice IAM policy at https://enterprise-docs.circleci.com/assets/aws/circleci-iam-policy.json.

-Note that CloudWatch already monitors the health and basic checks for the EC2 instances (e.g. CPU/memory/disk space/basic count).
-These values are useful for basic monitoring and alerting.
-If RAM/CPU is frequently pigged, considered upgrading machine types for services box or decreasing number of containers per container
+CloudWatch already monitors the health and basic checks for the EC2 instances, for example, CPU, memory, disk space, and basic counts with alerts.
+Consider upgrading machine types for the Services instance or decrease the number of containers per container if CPU or memory become a bottleneck.

-ContainersReservedgives you a hint of their usage over time.
-Good for capacity planning and budget estimation.
+ContainersReservedgives you a view of usage over time for capacity planning and budget estimation.

-ContainersLeakedshould be 0 or close to 0.
-If it jumps up, that means there is a potential infrastructure issue.
+ContainersLeakedshould be 0 or close to 0, an increase indicates a potential infrastructure issue.

 - Note that

-circle.state.num-mastersinclude the web server host in Services box that doesn’t run any builds.
+circle.state.num-mastersincludes the web server host in the Services machine that does not run any builds.
 That means the following:

-- If the value is 1 – means no builders - i.e. we accept web traffic and git hub hooks but not running them
+- If the value is 1, there are no Builders, so web traffic and GitHub hooks are accepted, but not run.

-- If the value is 1 + n – there are n builders running and visible to the system.
+- If the value is 1 + n, there are n builders running and visible to the system.
 If this is less than the total number of builders launched through AWS, your builders are most likely not launching correctly.
-If builds are queueing, but this number says you have builders available to the system, you mostly likely need to launch more.
+If builds are queueing, but this number says you have builders available to the system, you may need to launch more builders.